Last Updated on by Jeremy

 This may happen to you on the very first day, six months down the road, or not even for several years.
 Regardless of the answer to “when,” odds are with you that at some point in time trouble is going to find you.

-On this long-term trip we had trouble find us quite a few times, and I am incredibly grateful to have had the foresight to buy World Nomads travel insurance.
+On this long-term trip we had trouble find us quite a few times, and I am incredibly grateful to have had the foresight to buy long stay travel insurance from World Nomads.
 Reviews said they were great in filing a claim, and we have to say, in the end they really saved the day.

 We've ranted about it in the past, but when our brand new Sony camera broke just a few months after we purchased it we were absolutely furious.